Medically reviewed on Oct 31, 2018

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

-Do not shake or freeze the mixed solution.
+Do not shake, freeze, or store the mixed solution.
 Use it within 3 hours.
+Throw away any unused medicine after 3 hours.

-It is very important that your doctor check you regularly while you are using teduglutide.
-This is to make sure that teduglutide is working properly.
-Blood tests, colonoscopy, and gallbladder, biliary tract, and pancreas imaging may be needed to check your progress and for any problems caused by teduglutide.
+It is very important that your doctor check your progress regularly while you are using teduglutide to make sure that teduglutide is working properly.
+Blood and urinary tests, colonoscopy, and gallbladder, biliary tract, and pancreas imaging may be needed to check your progress and for any problems caused by teduglutide.

 If you have abdominal or stomach pain, severe constipation, nausea, or vomiting, or a severe rash after using teduglutide, call your doctor right away.

-If you are rapidly gaining weight, having shortness of breath, chest pain or discomfort, extreme tiredness or weakness, irregular breathing, uneven heartbeat, or excessive swelling of the hands, wrist, ankles, or feet, check with your doctor immediately.
+If you are rapidly gaining weight, having chest pain or discomfort, extreme tiredness or weakness, irregular breathing, uneven heartbeat, or excessive swelling of the hands, wrist, ankles, or feet, check with your doctor immediately.
 These may be symptoms of heart problems or your body keeping too much water.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.